What To Do If You Come Across Dangerous Animals In The Wild

-While travelling away from home, you may well meet one or two of them going about their business.
-Treat them with the respect they deserve for the sake of your own safety and theirs, and remember that in the eyes of mother nature, man is without doubt the world’s most dangerous animal.
+While you are away from home, you might see one or two of them doing their jobs.
+Make sure you treat them with the respect they deserve for your own safety and theirs, and remember that in the eyes of nature, humans is the world's most dangerous animals.